Linda Wolfenden, MA, MBACP

 I've been helping individuals, couples and groups to build self-esteem and to manage physical and psychological life changes since 2002.

-"Men are disturbed not by the things which happen, but by their opinions about the things,“ said Greek philosopher Epictetus.
-In other words, we can build coping strategies by looking at the situation from a different perspective, or 'reframing'.
-By exploring and challenging personal values, attitudes and beliefs that lead to negative patterns of thought, feeling and actions, we can break the cycle of self-defeating behaviour that is often the cause of our present difficulties.
+Nothing is ever new and everything is connected.
+"Men are disturbed not by the things which happen, but by their opinions about the things,“ said Greek philosopher Epictetus over 2000 years ago and we still struggle with what it means to be human.
+Together we can build coping strategies by looking at the situation from a different perspective, or 'reframing'.
+By exploring and challenging personal values, attitudes and beliefs that lead to negative patterns of thought, feeling and actions, we can break the cycle of self-defeating and self-sabotaging behaviour that is often the cause of our present difficulties.

-As a counsellor I have worked in the community, as a student counsellor in adult education, and in private practice.
+As a counsellor I have worked in the community, in private practice and as a student counsellor in adult education.
 I have also taught personal development, parenting and counselling courses in adult & community learning.
 I have been a staff trainer in stress management and mental health awareness.
 I have considerable experience of working with abuse and domestic violence and have a special interest in stress and anger work.

 From 2002 I developed the THREAT© Programme for Anger and Stress and have delivered it to groups throughout Manchester and Salford.
 It became the focus of my MA dissertation in 2008.
 Whether you find it difficult to manage your own anger or struggle to cope with someone else's, this model can help.
-The 10-week course is still available to groups by arrangement or adapted for couples and individual therapy.
+The 10-week course is still available to groups by arrangement and has been adapted for couples, family and individual therapy.

 Training, qualifications & experience

 MA in Counselling Studies

 Diploma in Counselling